Dakar–Gorée Swim

-The Dakar-Gorée Swim (French: Traversée Dakar-Gorée) is an annual open water swimming event between the beach of Dakar and Gorée island.
+The Dakar–Gorée Swim also known as the Dakar–Gorée Crossing (Traversée Dakar-Gorée) is an annual open water swimming race event between the beach of Dakar and Gorée island, first held in 1985.
 The competition is split into a 4500 m race for amateurs and a 5200 m course.
 The 2020 edition was cancelled due to the COVID-19 epidemic.
+This sporting event is very popular in Senegal and is unique in West Africa.